 How to Find Help Now if You Don’t Have Annum

 We are often asked if we provide care directly to consumers.
-While we don’t yet — right now, Annum is only available through select employer-sponsored health plans (if you’re interested in Annum but it isn’t available at your workplace yet, speak to your employee benefits manager or fill out this online form to suggest we reach out directly, confidentially) — we are still here to help you find treatment that fits your life.
+While we don’t yet — right now, Annum is only available through select employer-sponsored health plans (if you’re interested in Annum but it isn’t available at your workplace yet, download this form you can share anonymously with your benefits department) — we are still here to help you find treatment that fits your life.

 If you feel you could benefit from changing your relationship to alcohol, here are some proactive steps for you to start taking charge of your health.

 Feeling uncomfortable with your relationship to alcohol?
 A lot of people do.
 It used to be that people were categorized simply as an “alcoholic” or not – that’s not true today.
 Visit NIAAA to learn what alcohol use disorder is.
 You might discover that the problem is more widespread than you thought.

 2. Start keeping track of how much you drink.